Sunoo/homebridge-lighthouse/README.md

 - "platform": Must always be "lighthouse". (required)
 - "lighthouses": An array of Lighthouses to connect to.
 If not set, all detected lighthouses will be added to HomeKit.
+- "retries": Number of times to retry sending power commands to Lighthouses.
+(Default: `3`)
 - "scanTimeout": Number of seconds to search for Lighthouses at startup.
 (Default: `10`)
 - "bleTimeout": Number of seconds to allow for BLE commands.
 (Defualt: `1.5`)
 - "updateFrequency": Number of seconds between attempts to check status of the Lighthouses.
 (Default: `30`)